tjark-neumann/guardtower/README.md

 A textbook silent LoRA mistake: the optimizer is built from the model, and the adapter is added *afterwards*.
-The optimizer captured the base weights (now frozen) and never sees the adapter tensors — the only thing meant to train.
+The optimizer captured the base weights (now frozen) and never sees the adapter tensors, the only thing meant to train.
 Nothing crashes; the loss even drifts a little.
 Six GPU-hours later the adapter is exactly where it started.

-guardtower flags it on the first step — from two angles — while correctly treating the zero-init adapter gradient as expected, not a bug:
+guardtower flags it on the first step, from two angles, while correctly treating the zero-init adapter gradient as expected, not a bug:

 ![guardtower catching a silent LoRA optimizer bug on the first batch](assets/screenshot.png)